New collaboration with UC Irvine Health Expands Capabilities in Stroke Care

 Best In Class

-In recognition of Saddleback Memorial’s expanded capabilities and commitment to provide an extraordinary stroke program, the Joint Commission has recently certified Saddleback Memorial as an advanced primary stroke center.
+In recognition of Saddleback Medical Center’s expanded capabilities and commitment to provide an extraordinary stroke program, the Joint Commission has recently certified Saddleback Medical Center as an advanced primary stroke center.
 This designation recognizes centers that make exceptional efforts to foster better outcomes for stroke care.

-Saddleback Memorial has also received the prestigious “Best Hospital” ranking in neurology and neurosurgery from U.S. News & World Report, and has been recognized by the American Heart Association for improving stroke care through consistent adherence to the latest scientific treatment guidelines.
+Saddleback Medical Center has also received the prestigious “Best Hospital” ranking in neurology and neurosurgery from U.S. News & World Report, and has been recognized by the American Heart Association for improving stroke care through consistent adherence to the latest scientific treatment guidelines.